juxingzhutou/BSSegmentPagingView/README.md

 1. Copy `BSSegmentPagingView` folder to project;
 2. Install `Masonry` via CocoaPods or other way.

-## How To Use Demo

-1. Run command 'pod install' in root directory of this repo;
-2. Open 'BSSegmentPagingViewDemo.xcworkspace'.

 ## How To Use

 ### Step 1